Maintaining Boundaries Within Small Communities and on Social Media

 - I will try to limit interaction for the benefit of both of us, for instance in group discussions I would try to select a different group from my client.

-- I would ask that the client not engage me as their therapist, e.g seek support from me, outside of the therapy room, and equally I will not offer support or make comment on their process, or otherwise look on them or their interactions with a therapist’s perspective.
+- I would ask that the client not engage me as their therapist, e.g seek support from me, outside of the therapy room, and equally I will not offer therapy or look on them or their interactions with a therapist’s perspective.

 - As a rule, I am very unlikely to become friends with a former client due to the difficulty in changing the relation dynamic away from a therapeutic one.
 If our lives become intertwined via work or mutual friends we may be able to establish a social connection but only after one year after therapy has passed, and only after an explicit discussion in which we redraw the boundaries.
 Otherwise, I will maintain a certain amount of appropriate professional distance in our interactions after therapy has ended, should we encounter one another.